picolibc/picolibc/doc/releasing.md

  6. Add release notes to README.md

- 7. Update meson.build and CMakeLists.txt with new version number
+ 7. Update meson.build, CMakeLists.txt and README.md with new version number

  8. Commit release notes and meson.build